A Complete 5-Day Kyoto Itinerary

 Arashiyama, The Bamboo Forest

 Arashiyama is one of the most iconic destinations in Kyoto and features a gorgeous bamboo forest that will make you feel like you’re walking in another world.
-Something many people don’t know about Arashiyama is how short it really is!
+But something many people don’t know about Arashiyama is how short it is!

-Though while walking through Arashiyama you will stumble upon a number of temples and gardens that you can visit for a short spell.
-If you are truly dedicated and would like to visit Arashiyama without heaps of other tourists it’s best to arrive between 6am-8am.
+While walking through Arashiyama you will stumble upon several temples and gardens that you can visit for a short spell.
+If you are truly dedicated and would like to visit Arashiyama without heaps of other tourists it’s best to arrive before 9am.

-One thing I also want to mention is that when walking through the bamboo grove you’ll probably notice the many carvings on the bamboo stalks.
+One thing I also want to mention is that when walking through the bamboo grove you’ll probably notice the many carvings on the bamboo.
 I think it goes without saying that this was an intentional act of vandalism and isn’t okay.
-So if you do visit, please don’t carve into the bamboo so people for generations can enjoy this unique place.
+So if you do visit, please don’t carve into the bamboo so people for generations can enjoy this unique place!

 Location: Ukyo Ward, Kyoto, 616-0000, Japan // MAP